-Whale sharks come to the surface to feed on plankton, you’ve got to swim pretty fast to keep up with them – hence this shaky mess of a GoPro video…
+Whale sharks come to the surface tog feed on plankton, you’ve got to swim pretty fast to keep up with them – hence this shaky mess of a GoPro video.

-You’ll come across vastly different prices while you’re shopping for whale shark tours, whether online or in person.
+You’ll come across vastly different prices whether online or in person.

 Don’t book anything online or in advance, as it’s a lot more expensive than what you can find once you’re on Isla Mujeres.

 Online, it’s hard to find a tour to swim with whale sharks on Isla Mujeres for less than MN$2000 pesos/$110 but there are cheaper options on the island.
 Shop around as the only other place to snorkel with whale sharks in Mexico is in Cabo San Lucas.

 The tours that are much cheaper may not be licensed operators, but that in itself may not be illegal, I’m not sure.
 You will probably be put in with another tour agency, probably reputable but for half the price – at least that’s what happened to me…

 Apparently the price difference is a matter of fuel & how far out into sea the boat will go to look for the whale sharks.
 Another popular launching pad that covers the same section of the Caribbean looking for whale sharks is Isla Holbox.

 If you’re looking to save money, it’s hard to know who or what to believe, especially as there’s no guarantee of seeing the whale sharks.